contentful/slash-developers/docs/ios/tutorials/using-delivery-api-with-swift.md

 synchronizer.map(contentTypeId: "product", to: Product.self)
 ~~~

 By default, Contentful fields are automatically mapped to properties of the same name, but you can optionally specify a custom mapping, if needed.
-Keep in mind that for assets, the URL will be stored, but no caching of the actual documents is performed, for caching images look into [FastImageCache][19].
+Keep in mind that for assets, the URL will be stored, but no caching of the actual documents is performed, for caching images look into [FastImageCache][19], for example.

 ## Displaying the data